British Library of Political and Economic Science: Collections

 Since its foundation the library has been the national social sciences library of the United Kingdom, and collects material on a worldwide basis in all major European languages.
 Over 50 km of shelving, enough to stretch the length of the Channel Tunnel, houses over four and a half million items including 31,000 past and present journal titles.
 The Library subscribes to approximately 15,000 e-journals as part of its electronic information provision.
 It has been designated as a United Nations depository library, providing a comprehensive collection of UN publications and documents.
 Many other organisations are also represented, including OECD (Organisation for Economic Co-operation and Development), ILO (International Labour Organization), OAS (Organization of American States) and GATT/WTO (General Agreement on Tariffs and Trade / World Trade Organization).
 It is also a European Documentation Centre and has received publications from the European Community since 1964.
 Its collections have been recognised for their national and international importance and awarded 'Designation' status by the Museums, Libraries and Archives Council (MLA).

 The library's archives hold a number of unique collections.
 These include Charles Booth's poverty maps, which were awarded UNESCO status in 2016 on the Memory of the World Register.
 It also holds a number of other archive collections of national or international significance, such as The Women's Library, LGBT activism, British politics and early left wing thought, and peace campaigning.

-The Library has a number of open access platforms to make its collections available freely online.
-These include a digital library which holds digitised items from its collections, LSE Theses Online, which holds PhDs recently completed or digitised at the LSE, and LSE Research Online, which holds research outputs by LSE academic staff.
-LSE Press was launched in 2018 and publishes peer-reviewed open access research in the social sciences through books and journals (LSE Public Policy Review, Journal of Illicit Economies and Development, and Journal of Long-Term Care).
+The Library makes collections freely available online through its open access platforms.
+These include LSE Digital Library, which holds digitised and born-digital items from its collections, and LSE Research Online, which contains outputs such as publications, theses and research datasets.
+The open access press LSE Press was launched in 2018 and publishes peer-reviewed open access research in the social sciences through books and journals (LSE Public Policy Review, Journal of Illicit Economies and Development, and Journal of Long-Term Care).
 Student work is published through the Houghton Street Press imprint.
 The Library holds a free exhibition space which showcases some of its unique collections, with three termly exhibitions each year.